AleksBogdanov/Microservices-CI-CD-Project-in-Codespace/README.md

 12) Create make all, doing everything at once: lint, format, test and install packages
 13) Create AWS lambda function to test the logic
 14) To debud, useful tool is fire.
 Convert python functions into CLI
+15) Creating the SRC logic
+16) Creating the FastAPI Microservices
+17) Containerize the application
+18) Creating Dockerfile, consisting of all dependencies
+19) Create project in App Runner
+20) Push the image to ECR
+21) Build the project
+22) Add to the makefile all the steps
+23) Repeat all the steps and make them more efficient
  ### Colab Notebook
  ### AWS Cloud9
   - Working very actively with the cloud, this is a very good idea, to clone you repository there